Photo of Charles Curtis courtesy of The Kansas State Historical Society

 Last Vice-President to wear facial hair (mustache)

-Last Vice-President to be unmarried while in office, wife died in 1924
+Last Vice-President to be unmarried while in office, his wife

 suggestions or questions for this web site and about Vice-President Charles Curtis